For Elasticsearch

 bind_dn

 (string, optional, default: [not present]) - a username used to connect to the LDAP service.
-We can skip this setting when our LDAP service allows for anonymous bindingbind_password
+We can skip this setting when our LDAP service allows for anonymous binding

 (string, optional, default: [not present]) - a password used to connect to the LDAP service.
 We can skip this setting when our LDAP service allows for anonymous binding